fangyiyu/fangyiyu/README.md

 - 🔭 I started technical writing on [Medium][course]!
 - 🌱 I'm doing research on machine learning implementations in security and privacy.
-- 👯 I'm currently working as an Applied Research Scientist Intern [Thomson Reuters][company].
+- 👯 I'm currently working as an Applied Research Scientist Intern at [Thomson Reuters][company].
 - 🥅 2022 Goals: Publish one paper at a top-tier machine learning conference and obtain the OGS or CGS scholarship.
 - ⚡ Fun fact: I'm a traveller.
 Love to hike, play badminton and table tennis.